-- Only the Headteacher will make the decision to exclude a student from school and this will be a measure of last resort. - No student will be excluded from the school without prior arrangements for their safety being agreed with the relevant parent / carer. - Parental reintegration interviews to consider future support and future consequences will usually be convened following a period of exclusion preferably before the student returns to the school. - A behaviour contract may be used for a student on return from exclusion.
+- Only the Headteacher will make the decision to exclude a student from school and this will be a measure of last resort. - No student will be excluded from the school without prior arrangements for their safety being agreed with the relevant parent / carer. - Parental reintegration interviews to consider future support and future consequences will usually be convened following a period of exclusion preferably before the student returns to the school.

+- A behaviour contract may be used for a student on return from exclusion.
 This will agree general and specific targets and outline the support that will be put in place.
-It must be signed by the student, parent and school. - The school will set work for students to complete during a period of fixed term exclusion.
-During a period of fixed term exclusion students must not come onto the school site. - Parents are responsible for ensuring that the student is not in a public place during school hours during the period of fixed term exclusion.
+It must be signed by the student, parent and school. - The school will set work for students to complete during a period of suspension.
+During a period of suspension students must not come onto the school site.
+Parents are responsible for ensuring that the student is not in a public place during school hours during the period of suspension.